-A KMPG advertising report suggested that advertising outside the airport is a significant contributor to the growth of outdoor advertising in 2019 as it accounted for 27% of revenue share, which is very likely to grow in 2021 as well.
+A KMPG advertising report suggested that advertising outside the airport is a significant contributor to the growth of outdoor advertising in 2019.
+It accounted for 27% of revenue share, which is very likely to grow in 2021.

 4. Advertisements have a Mind of its Own